dylandoamaral/my-website/src/pages/articles/error-functional/content.md

 // throw an error if a key doesn't exist inside a map const exist = (key: string, map: Map<string, string>, map_name: string): void => // some computation

-const validate = (args: string[], preset: Preset): void => {
+// throw errors if there is too much arguments or if arguments don't fit the template const validate = (args: string[], preset: Preset): void => {
     switch (args.length) {
         case 1: